-The District is required to monitor for lead and copper in the distribution system.
-The District has taken 224 lead and copper samples in residences since 1998 with NO EXCEEDANCES (all below EPA limits).
-The samples are drawn at times during which lead and copper is expected to be at their highest levels.
-The latest tests included 22 samples taken in June and July of 2019: Over half of the samples were "non-detectable" for lead and the overall average for ALL samples was only 0.96 parts per billion (ppb), which is about 1/15th of allowable lead levels.
+Lead and copper monitoring is required.
+The District has taken hundreds of lead and copper samples in residences since 1998, with results all below EPA limits.
+Samples are taken every three years and are drawn at times during which lead and copper is expected to be at their highest levels.
+The latest set included 22 samples taken in June and July of 2019: Over half of the samples were "non-detectable" for lead and the overall average for ALL samples was only 0.96 parts per billion (ppb), which is about 1/15th of allowable lead levels.

 The District has been using LEAD FREE fittings & materials since 2014.
 Low-lead fittings (Less than 5% lead) were used prior to 2014.
 This included items such as pipe saddles, connectors, and water meter setters, all of which are only a fraction of the total distribution and piping system.
 Water main piping does not have any lead content.
 Residential service lines are typically copper or poly (polyethylene) pipe, which presents a very low health risk.
-The District has never installed lead taps or lead service lines, which have been significant sources of lead in other areas such as Flint, MI.
+The District has never installed lead taps or lead service lines, which were significant sources of lead in other areas such as Flint, MI.
 If lead is detected within a residence in our service area, it is likely due to residential piping and/or plumbing fixtures as some faucets and fixtures have a combination of brass, copper, zinc and trace amounts of lead.